 "It's about the team," he said.
 "We made it to state.
 Nobody expected us to.
 It's going to be a fun ride home.'
 Fabian Villa had his best round ever with an 82 - he had never before broken 100.
 And Fletcher McLennan had a lifetime best with a 100.
 Between them, they improved by 71 shots from the opening round.
-Josh Serna added an 83 for the Bruins for a two-day total of 161 that was the sixth best overall score.
-St. Mary's had the golfers in third through fifth place - Brock Drury (152).
-Josh Moran (154) and Tiger Zao (157).
-St. Mary's coach Bradley Pederson said Bandon's strong first round elevated his "They thought they needed to play better to win today and they did," he said.
+Josh Serna added an 83 for the Bruins for a two-day total of 161 that was team "They thought they needed to play better to win today and they did," he said.
 He also told Bandon coach Scott Millhouser that he was impressed with the performance by the Tigers.
 "Your kids played well at the end when they are supposed to," Pederson said.
-Millhouser said he was pleased with his team's performance.
-"Our goal was to make St. Mary's nervous," he said.
-"We beat them on Day 1."
-Millhouser noted that among his players, only senior Ryan Flynn played high school golf last year.
-Flynn shot a 76 on Monday, but dropped back to 86 on Tuesday.
-"His 76 was his best tournament score by five," Millhouser said.
-Flynn's 162 was the second-best individual total for Bandon, followed by Sean Ells (164) and Owen Brown (167).
+Millhouser said he was pleased with his "His 76 was his best tournament score by five," Millhouser said.
+Contributed Photos Flynn's 162 was the second-best individual total for Bandon, followed by Sean Ells (164) and Owen Brown (167).
 Carter Brown shot an 87 on Monday and Andrew Robertson subbed in for him on Tuesday and shot a 93.
 Millhouser said the Tigers stepped up at the big time.
 "We've got a bunch of athletes that are gamers and rose to the occasion," he said.
-The reward, just like for St. Mary's and Brookings-Harbor, was a trip to the state tournament next week.
-"I hope we can compete well at state," Simonds said.
-"It's going to be fun."
+As for the finish in the playoff, he credited Simonds with hitting a great shot.
+"That iron was stuffed," Vanderlip said.
+And as happy as he was with his own play, Vanderlip was more excited for the